The simple guide to writing an effective technical resume for software engineers

-At Leet Resumes, where we write great technical resumes for free, (tips gratefully accepted), we've learned a lot about writing technical resumes.
+At Leet Resumes, where we write great technical resumes for free, (tips appreciated!), we've learned a lot about writing technical resumes.
 We've taken an open source model to sharing those learnings, figuring that you can do it yourself, or have us do it for you.
 Either way, the cost is the same!

 A great technical resume helps get you ahead in your career.
 Company hiring practices can seem mysterious and cryptic, but it’s not too complicated in reality.
 Companies have processes for how they hire, and just like any system, if you know the rules it’s easy to reverse engineer what you need to do.